 Anna Caplan, Editor in Chief

 Anna Caplan is a Jewish educator and entrepreneur with a passion for arts education.
 She studied comparative literature at Harvard College, where she was active in the performing arts.
-Upon graduating, Anna worked in Jewish education for ten years, eventually focusing on early childhood and elementary education.
-She has taught and performed Jewish music in dozens of schools, synagogues, and JCCs.
+Upon graduating, Anna worked in Jewish music education for ten years.
+She has taught and performed in dozens of schools, synagogues, and JCCs.

 Marilyn Rose, creative Director